 - One that originates or creates

 - The writer of a literary work (a book)

 The simple definition is someone who has written something, especially someone who has written books or many books.
 I didn’t copy and paste so I may have missed something, but you get the idea.

 Apparently there is much debate as to who can call themselves an Author.
 I read a few articles and their comment sections.
-It seems that a lot of people consider a person an Author only if their book is traditionally published.
+It seems that many people only consider a person an Author if their book is traditionally published.
 This isn’t in the definition of what an Author is.
 A lot of people commented that Indie Authors are not Authors.
-We are writers.
+They say Indie Authors are no more than writers.

 One that writes.